Commemorative Values

 The 2017 Lions Clubs International Centennial Silver Dollar was authorized to celebrate the Lions Cub’s 100th anniversary and to recognize a century of worldwide volunteer service.
 Read more to learn about how the coin supported the Lions’ ongoing mission across the globe.

-In 2004, Congress issued a Lewis and Clark Bicentennial Silver Dollar to honor the 200th anniversary of their expedition that opened the American West.
+The 2004 Lewis & Clark Bicentennial Silver Dollar weas issued to honor the 200th anniversary of their expedition that opened the American West.
 Read more to learn about how this coin celebrated the explorers’ impact on U.S. history.

 Coin Type – Jamestown 400th Anniversary – 2007